fardinkamal62/CtoCPUEmulation/README.md

 1. Clone the repository: `git clone https://github.com/fardinkamal62/CtoCPUSimulation.git`
 2. Navigate to the project directory: `cd CtoCPUSimulation`
 3. Put your C code in `io/input.c` file.
 Check `io/input.c` for example.
-3. Run `gcc main.c -o main && ./main` to compile and run the program.
+3. Run `gcc main.c -o build/main && build/main` to compile and run the program.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.